rolandmaio/rolandmaio.github.io/index.md

 social networks, and antitrust and consumer protection law.

 Of equal importance to me is my work as a Computer Science (CS) educator.
-Together with the amazing Tim Randolph, I am one of the two PhD Student Coordinators for Columbia's [Emerging Scholars Program][ESP].
+Together with the amazing [Tim Randolph][Tim], I am one of the two PhD Student Coordinators for Columbia's [Emerging Scholars Program][ESP].

 I enjoy mentoring students at all levels of their career, a holdover from my